Fenwick Library Spaces Scheduling and Use Policies

 - Requests for use of the Main Reading Room must be made at least two weeks in advance of the event.
 All requests for events in the Main Reading Room must be submitted via an online form at https://library.gmu.edu/reading-room-request, and will be approved by an Associate University Librarian.
 Use is limited to George Mason University entities; outside organization use will not be approved.
 Information regarding room policies will be provided at time of request; room access information will be provided at notification of approval.

 - All event details (event name, purpose of event, event contact person, department name, reservation date and time range, number of attendees expected, and organization code in case of fee assessment) are required when requesting the room.

 - Due to concern for noise, no requests for events during final exam weeks will be approved.

-- Requests for room setup/take-down and catering are to be made by the party requesting the room directly with the university unit that provides the services, i.e. Events Management and Catering, respectively.
-The usual fees associated with these services will apply.
+- Requests for room setup/take-down, catering, and technology assistance are to be made by the party requesting the room directly with the university unit that provides those services and the usual fees associated with these services will apply.
 Such services are NOT provided by Mason Libraries’ personnel.

 - Promotional materials relating to the function must specify the sponsoring group.